bitcap-co/bitcap-ipr/README.md

 ## Usage
 To start listening with BitCap IPR, simply press the "Start" button!
-The app will automatically start listening for Antminers, Whatsminers, and IceRivers.
+The app will automatically start listening for Antminers, Whatsminers, and IceRivers by default.

-Press the "IP Report" button on the miner and a IP confirmation window should show detailing the IP & MAC address.
+Press the "IP Report" button on the miner and a IP confirmation window should show detailing the IP & MAC addresses.

-> [!NOTE]
-> By default, the listeners will only run for 15 minutes and automatically stop.
-To disable this, go to the top menubar and select Options -> "Disable Inactive Timer".

 ## Further Configuration